Bladesinger 5e Guide

 Best Feats for Bladesinger 5e

 - Defensive Duelist: Works a bit like the Shield spell and saves you a spell slot.
 Unfortunately, this feat only works against a single attack while Shield boosts your AC for a whole turn.

 - Elven Accuracy: Elven Accuracy is a good choice, especially if the +1 to DEX or INT gets you to the next modifier bonus.
-Combined with Shadow Blade and a dark environment, this feat will ensure that you nearly always connect with your target.
-As far as covering the Bladesinger’s weaknesses, namely dealing with getting hit in melee range, Mobile and War Caster will help you handle incoming attacks better.
+Combined with shadow blade and a dark environment, this feat will ensure that you nearly always connect with your target.

 - Mobile: Mobile is really interesting if you want to play primarily in melee range.
 Combined with Bladesong your walking speed will be insane, and avoiding opportunity attacks is perfect for a character with such low hit points.